lbwright22ci/mow-and-more/README.md

 #### Contact form

 This section consists of a contact form so that the user can get in touch with the gardener Bob to get a quote for a job.
-It collects all relevant information: name, email, phone number, address, service interested in, prefered contact method, as well as a space to leave a message.
+It collects all relevant information: name, email, phone number, address, service interested in, preferred contact method, as well as a space to leave a message.

 Additional features of the Contact form:
-* The required fields of the form are: name, phone number, email address, address and prefered contact method.
+* The required fields of the form are: name, phone number, email address, address and preferred contact method.
 * Address locations are available from a drop down menu which encompasses only the areas which Bob can visit.
 * Information in the correct format must be entered into the required fields before the form can be submitted.
 * 'Focussing' on a field by clicking on it, brings it into highlight.